 If there are amber flags, the member must prove to the trustees or managers of the transferring pension scheme that they’ve obtained guidance from MoneyHelper and give them a unique reference number provided by MoneyHelper before the transfer can proceed.
 Where the member fails to provide evidence that they took guidance from MoneyHelper after being required to do so, it will become a red flag and the transfer should be stopped.

-For more information please see our article pension scams and transfer requests which includes examples of when red and amber flags would apply and how they must be treated.
+For more information please see the pension scams and transfer requests section of this guide, which includes examples of when red and amber flags would apply and how they must be treated.